 Remember that your virtual VPN router will only work while your VPN is connected.
 If you disconnect your VPN then the virtual WIFI will not have any connection to the internet.

-Warning - Always use the above commands or run the files to stop and start the hosted network.
+Warning – Always use the above commands or downloaded files to stop and start the hosted network.
 Never disable the virtual adapter, this will cause the virtual VPN router to stop working.
 If you disable the virtual adapter then you will get the below error when you try to start the hosted network, even after restarting your computer.

 "The hosted network couldn't be started.